 Start cooking by placing them in a cold skillet* so you will not have to add additional fat to the pan.

 Place skillet on low heat and cook until done and lightly browned.

 Test if done by cutting into a ball to check if the pinkness has disappeared.

 Remove from the pan and prepare the gravy.

 Stir flour into pan drippings on low heat until lightly browned.

-Add water and stir until it comes to a boil.
-Stir in milk.
-Add other ingredient, bring to a boil again and keep stirring until it
+other ingredients, bring to a boil again and keep stirring until it

 Return meatballs to pan and cook until all is heated and thickened to the way you like gravy.
-Serve hot.